Maurux01/Discordthemes/README.md

    - Install it and select the Discord client you use.

 2. **Save the CSS File:**
-   - Copy the code provided earlier into a file and save it as `youtube-music.theme.css`.
+   - Copy the code provided earlier into a file and save it as `xxx.css`.

 3. **Move the File to the Themes Folder:**
    - Open Discord and go to **Settings**.
    - Scroll down to **BetterDiscord** > **Themes**.
    - Click on **Open Themes Folder**.
-   - Move the `youtube-music.theme.css` file into that folder.
+   - Move the `xxx.css` file into that folder.

 4. **Enable the Theme:**
    - Go back to Discord, navigate to **BetterDiscord** > **Themes**.
-   - Find your theme called "YouTube Music Theme" and enable it.
+   - Find your theme called "xxx.css" and enable it.